sh-ad/kotlinx-lincheck/README.md

 > A generator for `x` parameter is omitted and the default is used.
 See [Default generators](#default-generators) paragraph for details.

-### Custom predefined scenarios
+### Custom scenarios
-In case of more complex data structure restrictions on execution scenarios it is possible to generate custom scenarios via Kotlin DSL and run a check on customs scenarios adding them via `Options.addCustomScenario(ExecutionScenario)` (see [Configuration via options](#configuration-via-options) for details).
+To to test corner cases it is possible to generate custom scenarios via Kotlin DSL and run a check on them, adding to options them via `Options.addCustomScenario(ExecutionScenario)` (see [Configuration via options](#configuration-via-options) for details).
+If they are defined, then `LinChecker.check` will not generate any scenarios and instead will just check the given ones.

 Custom scenario generation in Kotlin can be done as follows:
 ```kotlin